Changi Airport: Transport links

-Terminals 1, 2 and 3 of the airport are linked by the free Skytrain service, operating daily from 05:00 to 02:30.
-During non-operational hours, travellers within the transit areas may transfer between terminals on foot via inter-terminal travelators, while those in the public areas can use a complimentary shuttle bus connecting the three terminals.
-A 24-hour shuttle service also runs between Terminal 3 and Terminal 4 in both public and transit areas, with an average journey time of 8 to 10 minutes.
-The airport is served by the Mass Rapid Transit via a branch of the East West MRT line (EWL) from Tanah Merah MRT station with stops at Expo and Changi Airport, which lies underground between Terminals 2 and 3.
-Direct service to the city centre was replaced in 2003 with a shuttle service between Tanah Merah and Changi Airport due to low demand.
+Terminals 1, 2 and 3 of the airport are linked by the free Skytrain service, operating daily from 05:00 to 02:00.
+During non-operational hours, travellers within the transit areas may transfer between terminals on foot via inter-terminal travelators, while those in the public areas can use the Mezzanine Level link bridges between T2 and T3, and the link bridge to travel on foot between T1 and T2/T3.
+Terminal 4 is accessible by a complimentary shuttle bus services at both public and transit areas.
+The shuttle bus journey between terminals at the public area takes about 10 minutes and the shuttle bus journey between terminals at the transit area takes between 10 and 18 minutes.

+The airport is served by the Mass Rapid Transit (MRT) via a branch of the East West MRT line (EWL) from Tanah Merah MRT station with stops at Expo and Changi Airport, which lies underground between Terminals 2 and 3.
 Under the Land Transport Authority's (LTA) Masterplan, the Thomson-East Coast MRT line (TEL) will be extended to serve both Terminal 5 and the existing Changi Airport station, with the EWL branch set to be integrated into the TEL.
+On 25 July 2025, LTA announced a new Cross Island Line (CRL) interchange station CR1 Changi Terminal 5, which will directly connect the upcoming Changi Airport Terminal 5 to the city centre and other major hubs via the Thomson-East Coast Line extension (TELe) and the CRL.

-Seven public bus services operated by SBS Transit, SMRT Buses, Tower Transit Singapore and Go-Ahead Singapore serve the airport in a loop through Terminals 1, 2 and 3, with Services 24, 34, 36, 44 and 110 continuing to Terminal 4.
+Eight public bus services operated by SBS Transit, SMRT Buses, Tower Transit Singapore and Go-Ahead Singapore serve the airport in a loop through Terminals 1, 2 and 3, with Services 24, 34, 36, 44 (only during peak hours) and 110 continuing to Terminal 4.
 Bus stops are found at the basement bus bays of the main terminals, while Terminal 4's stop is located beside Car Park 4B.
 Taxis can be hired at designated stands in the arrival halls, with an airport surcharge applicable for all journeys originating there.
 Limousines and other transport options are available through the Ground Transport Concierge.
 Private pick-ups occur at the terminals' arrival areas, and car rental counters are found in each arrival hall.
 The 3.5 km long Changi Airport Connector, launched in October 2020, links the airport to East Coast Park and features the 1 km Changi Jurassic Mile trail with life-sized dinosaur sculptures.
 The Tanah Merah Ferry Terminal is connected to the airport by shuttle buses.
 A direct link to Terminal 5 is currently being studied.